 Even though DeVita Solar Protective Moisturizer SPF30+ is not my favorite, but I’m still giving this a full 5 hearts rating for it is a decent product.
 I read on Makeupalley that some ladies did not find this product providing sufficient protection and their skin still burn but that’s not something I can comment on as I didn’t take this out to the beach.
 Anyway, Asian skin do not burn as easily so that’s something to be aware of if you’re reading reviews about sunscreens.
 But this product is positioned as a moisturizer and not sunscreen so I think it is good to be worn daily to protect against casual sun exposure, like the MVO Moisturizing Face Screen and not to be used when you head out for outdoor sports.

-This product is not available in Singapore but you can get it online starting at US$16.29 from Vitacost.
+This product is not available in Singapore but you can get it at iHerb for US$20.40.
 The usual retail price is around US$26.
-So that’s a substantial savings plus the shipping also comes across reasonable to me as orders up to 3 pounds (1360 grams) are charged a flat rate of US$6.99.
+So that’s a substantial savings plus the shipping also comes across reasonable to me at US$4.
 I may not get this product again but I’m likely to want to try their Solar Body Block SPF 30+ down the road.

 © www.vivawoman.net copyright notice ☺